att-circ-contrl/LoopUtil/README.md

 The following directories contain documentation:

-* manual -- LaTeX build directory for project documentation.
+* `manual` -- LaTeX build directory for project documentation.
 Use `make -C manual` to build it.

 ## Applications

-The following Matlab scripts are intended for direct use:
+Application scripts are intended for direct use.
+These are found in the `code-applications` directory.
+The following scripts are provided:

-* nloop_chantool.m --
+* `nloop_chantool.m` --
 This is a GUI application that looks at folders containing Intan per-channel data and identifies channels that have spikes and channels that have LFP bursts.